Skip to content

 6am Royal Mile: The Best Empty City Photo

-The Royal Mile at 6am in summer is completely empty — the same street that has 50,000 people walking through it on an August afternoon is utterly silent before 7am.
-The Castle looms at the top, the medieval buildings glow in early light, and there is no one between your lens and history.
-The closes (alleyways) like Advocates Close and Writers' Court are best seen in this window.
-Bring a coffee from the night-before in a thermos.
+The Royal Mile at 6am in summer is completely empty — the same street that has 50,000 people on it in August is utterly silent before 7am.
+The Castle looms at the top, medieval buildings glow in early light, and the closes are yours alone.
 Edinburgh rewards early risers more than almost any city in Europe.

 🌆